Linux FPAC mini-HOWTO

 make installconf

-This will copy the following configuration sample files into /usr/local/etc/ax25 directory : axports, rsports and nrports, include files into /usr/local/include, documentation manual pages accessible with man program into /usr/local/man and install AX25 libraries into the /usr/local/lib/ directory.
+This will copy the following configuration sample files into /usr/local/etc/ax25 directory : axports, rsports and nrports, include files into /usr/local/include, documentation manual pages accessible with man program into /usr/local/man and it will install AX25 libraries into the /usr/local/lib/ directory.

 -rw-r--r-- 1 root root 101464 déc 4 19:59 libax25.a